 A PROVEN RECORD OF GETTING THINGS DONE

-Previously, Councillor Wong served as a member of the University Council of Queen’s University from 2008 to 2014, and was re-elected to a second term in 2019.
-University Council is one of the three governing bodies of the University and in this role, Councillor Wong advised the University’s administration through the careful consideration of issues affecting the University’s continued well-being and prosperity.
-During his first term, he framed and passed bylaws for the appointment of the Chancellor; the election of the Rector by the students; the election of Council members to the Board of Trustees; as well as by-laws to ensure that Council was able to effectively carry out its powers and functions.
+Councillor Wong is currently serving his second term as a member of the University Council of Queen’s University (having previously served from 2008 to 2014).
+University Council is one of the three governing bodies of the University and in this role, Councillor Wong advises the University’s administration through the careful consideration of issues affecting the University’s continued well-being and prosperity.
+During his first term, he framed and passed by-laws for: the appointment of the Chancellor; the election of the Rector by the students; the election of Council members to the Board of Trustees; as well as by-laws to ensure that Council was able to effectively carry out its powers and functions.

 Councillor Wong has also served as a board member of the North Shore Multicultural Society (serving as Secretary of the Board), an agency that offers specialized settlement, English language services, integration, family programs, and immigrant-focused employment services.
 Together with his board colleagues of the most comprehensive settlement organization on the North Shore, Councillor Wong oversaw the strategic delivery of programs and services to help over 4,500 immigrants and refugees a year successfully integrate into life in Canada, as well as 3,400 settlement clients, 1,300 English language students, 730 employment service clients, 1,030 families and youth in the schools, and 2,100 North Shore youth through diversity workshops.